gfredericks/qubits/README.md

 Spooky action at a distance, in your repl!

+Below is a basic introduction.
+There are also some more involved examples in `/src/com/gfredericks/qubits/examples`.

 ## Hey okay let me have some of these qubits

 Alright let's see.